segmentio/segment-docs/src/connections/spec/track.md

 ### Create your own Track call

-Use the following interactive code pen to see what your Track calls would look like with user-provided information:
+Use the following interactive code pen to see what your Track calls look like with user-provided information:

 {% include components/codepens/track-spec.html %}